Higher! Lower!¶

 print('x was not 5!')

-The only new thing here is the second-last line: break.
-If you try running that program you should be able to guess what break means.
+The only new thing here is the second-last line: break

 In case you can’t, we’ll tell you: it means stop going round the loop you’re in the middle of, right now.

-Challenge 4
+- Challenge 4

-What happens if a break happens while the computer is in the middle of more than one loop?
+happens while the computer is in the middle of more than one loop?
 Make a guess, and write a program to see whether your guess is right.

-How many guesses?
+How many guesses?¶

 Keeping track of the number of guesses the player has made is easy.
 It’s just like keeping track of the number of correct answers given in the tables-testing program in Sheet 2.
 Have a variable for it, set it to 0 at the start, and add 1 to it each time the player makes a guess.

-Challenge 5
+- Challenge 5

 Go on, do it.

-Another game?
+Another game?¶

 Now, this game is so exciting that when you’ve played it once you’ll be desperate to play again (maybe).
 So when the game is over the machine ought to ask you if you’d like another.